Defaulting on your business debt is the one thing that can make you feel like a loser. And in the worst way. I know this first hand.

 For example, 75% of the reasons I ran into problems repaying my business debt was not my fault.
 I can tell you that due to circumstances completely beyond my control, the lag time between my idea and the implementation was way too long.

 In simple terms, the longer the time between when you start working on your idea and when you get it up and running, the higher your chances are of failing.

 This was exactly my problem.
 By the time my loan was finally approved, so much of what that decision was made on had changed.

-As a small business person, your biggest problem is not access to finance.
-It’s lack of effective negotiation skills.
+As a small business person, your biggest problem is not always access to finance.
+A lot of the time, it’s lack of effective negotiation skills to access that finance.